a-slice-of-py/data-scientist-hub/docs/posts/til-aws-cert.md

 - in this AWS vision, a Machine Learning Engineer is a specialized Cloud Data Engineer;
 - these paths suggest that the people building and fine-tuning data solutions should try to stick to their role and to avoid [wearing too many hats](https://en.wiktionary.org/wiki/wear_too_many_hats) (e.g. DevOps certifications are not listed in their paths).

-!!! question "Missing Database Specialty"
-    I found two other certifications not included in any path: [Data Analytics Specialty](https://aws.amazon.com/certification/certified-data-analytics-specialty/), retiring in Spring 2024, and [Database Specialty](https://aws.amazon.com/certification/certified-database-specialty/), which seems to be still available and with no retirement already planned: why the latter is not included into the Cloud Data Engineer path?

 Finally, I tried to answer my original question: which certifications I should try pursuing first?
 To do so, it's useful reinterpreting the skill tree as a proper graph, e.g. by removing redundant edges and merging redundant nodes[^2].
 After playing around with `diagrams` options, I highlighted the three paths that look closer to my experience so far (and thus represent the most probable choices I will invest time in): Cloud Data Engineer, Machine Learning Engineer and Application Architect.

 ![aws-cert-paths-highlight](../assets/aws_certification_paths_highlight.png)

+!!! success "Certifications to start with"
+    Ignoring the [retiring certifications](https://aws.amazon.com/blogs/training-and-certification/aws-certification-retirements-and-launches/), I think the first ones to pursue given my current role and interests should be chosen amongst Cloud Practitioner (to familiarize with exams process), and the "Associate trinity" made of Solutions Architect, Developer and Data Engineer.

 The bottom line: there are many suggested ways to reach a given certification, you can either follow these recommended/recognized paths or build your own.
 Enjoy!

 [^1]: The entire collection is already available somewhere for sure, but I didn't search that much.
-[^2]: This rendition make also clearer the four levels of certification and their increasing difficulty: Foundational, Associate, Professional and Specialty.
+[^2]: This rendition make also clearer the four tiers of certification and their increasing difficulty: Foundational, Associate, Professional and Specialty.
 To further deepen their features and the differences in scope/depth assessed, you can refer to [this useful post](https://digitalcloud.training/which-aws-certification-should-i-get/).